Ané Lab

 • Branden Furseth (M.S. completed in January 2011, co-advised with Dr. Shawn Conley) (Agronomy, UW-Madison).
 Now at Dow AgroSciences.

 • Muthusubramanian Venkateshwaran (Ph.D. completed in March 2010) (Plant Pathology, UW-Madison).
-Now Assistant Professor at the University of Wisconsin – Platteville.
+Now Associate Professor at the University of Wisconsin – Platteville.

-• Géraldine Lougnon (Ph.D. completed in May 2007, University of Paris XI, France)
+• Géraldine Lougnon (Ph.D. completed in May 2007, University of Paris XI, France).
+Now project director AMOA at Région Nouvelle-Aquitaine, France.

 • Elsa Messinese (Ph.D. completed in May 2007, University of Toulouse, France).
-Now biology teacher in Toulouse, France.
+Now biology teacher at Cours Esquirol Novétude Santé, Toulouse, France.

 Language Skills